1857 Wallachian parliamentary election: Forging alliances

 Timpul was again published from December 1856, signalling the lifting of censorship.
 By then, its "anti-feudal" campaign was also assisted by Costaforu's theoretical journal, Magazinul Judecătoresc.
-In February of the following year, C. A. Crețulescu was finally allowed to put out a moderate unionist paper, Concordia, published in Bucharest.
+In February of the following year, C. A. Kretzulescu was finally allowed to put out a moderate unionist paper, Concordia, published in Bucharest.
 Eventually, Caimacam Ghica also renounced anti-unionism and, alongside the Timpul faction, moved closer to the National Party, hoping to defeat Bibescu.
 Also in February, two of the Caimacam's counsels, Costaforu and Bosianu, alongside his nephew Dimitrie and Barbu Bellu, published an "ultra-liberal" manifesto for the foreseeable elections.
 They now attacked Concordia for its views on class collaboration—according to historian Vasile Maciu, Bellu was infiltrated into the group by Bibescu partisans such as Constantin N. Brăiloiu and Barbu Catargiu, who hoped that ideological conflicts would distract both groups from pushing an egalitarian agenda.

 During the last days of February, Costaforu and Bosianu split with Bellu, establishing a "free assembly" of the National Party.
 Writing for Timpul, Costaforu invited the grand boyars to voluntarily relinquish all privilege or risk placing themselves "outside the nation."
 His party did not support land reforms, but stated its opposition to the corvée system, declaring it a breach on personal sovereignty.
 Union, Costaforu argued, was an "old idea of our nation", the "political tendency of the whole people", and was therefore inevitable.
 Concordia's Ion Bălăceanu joined the club on its creation, but left within days, alleging that it only existed to serve the Ghicas; in fact, Costaforu was attempting to energize the middle class into preventing all boyar candidacies for the Divan, and hinted at designs for a democratic republic.